yayudev/yayu.dev/README.md

 # Contributing

-Currently on pre-release so not looking for help until main features are done but feel free to reach out if you find something wrong or you think something could be improved.
+Currently on pre-release so not looking for help until main features are done but feel free to reach out if you find something wrong, or you think something could be improved.

 Will be adding proper contributing guidelines after initial release.

 # License

 MIT stuff.
-Will appreaciate any mention but
+Will appreciate any mention but